-You will be required to have the granting institution e-mail email@example.com and provide either a transcript, or a letter outlining courses taken with the grades earned (even if pass/fail).
+You will be required to have the granting institution email us and provide either a transcript or a letter outlining courses taken with the grades earned (even if pass/fail).

 Dalhousie’s Faculty of Graduate Studies oversees all admissions and has approved the following processes for transcript submission:

 Electronic file-transfers from the issuing institution and from services such as Parchment, National Student Clearinghouse, eScript-Safe, or TranscriptsNetwork.
-It is the responsibility of the applicant to request that their institution(s) send electronic transcripts to firstname.lastname@example.org
+It is the responsibility of the applicant to request that their institution(s) email electronic transcripts to us at the program address listed above.

 PDFs sent by email directly from the issuing institution.
-It is the responsibility of the applicant to request that their institution(s) email PDF transcripts to email@example.com
+It is the responsibility of the applicant to request that their institution(s) email PDF transcripts to us at the program address listed above.

-Attachments directly from the applicant, from their Dal email account where possible.
+Attachments directly from the applicant.
 This is an exception only available when an issuing institution is unable to provide the documents.
 If you choose Option 3, you are required to provide proof that the institution is unable to issue electronic transcripts.
 Proof of this inability can be provided in the following ways:

 - A direct link to the institution's website that notifies students that transcripts (either official or unofficial) are not being sent from the school electronically.
-CEGE Staff will not conduct this research on behalf of applicants, nor can we accept phone messages regarding this requirement.
+Dalhousie University staff will not conduct this research on behalf of applicants, nor can we accept phone messages regarding this requirement.

 *Note that FGS reserves the right to verify the validity of all documents provided, as well as the ability of an issuing institution to issue documents.